Getafe CF

-Getafe Club de Fútbol S.A.D. (/es/) is a Spanish professional football club based in Getafe, a city in the Community of Madrid.
+Getafe Club de Fútbol, S.A.D. (/es/) is a Spanish professional football club based in Getafe, a city in the Community of Madrid.
 They compete in La Liga, the top tier of the Spanish football.
 The team has played its home matches in the 16,500-capacity Estadio Coliseum since 1998.

 Founded in 1983, the club was promoted to La Liga for the first time in 2004, and participated in the top level of Spanish football for twelve years between 2004 and 2016, and again since 2017.
 The club maintain rivalries with neighbours Leganés, who are based near the town of Getafe, Atlético Madrid and Real Madrid.

+Getafe CF home Stadium Estadio Coliseum.

 History

 Beginning

 Sociedad Getafe Deportivo was founded in 1923, only playing in lower divisions from 1928 to 1932.
 After the Spanish Civil War, in 1945 five Getafe locals – Enrique Condes García, Aurelio Miranda Olavaria, Antonio Corredor Lozano, Manuel Serrano Vergara and Miguel Cubero Francés – while meeting at La Marquesina bar, decided to form a local team.
 Officially founded on 24 February 1946, the club was named Club Getafe Deportivo.

 The club originally played in the Campo del Regimiento de Artillería, which lacked goal posts.
 Shortly after, the club moved to San Isidro, housed in the current Municipal Sports Center of San Isidro.
 Here, Club Getafe was promoted to the third division following their victory against Villarrobledo in the 1956–57 season.
 Getafe was nearly promoted to the Segunda División in 1957–58, but was defeated by CA Almería.

 On 2 September 1970, the club inaugurated its own stadium after being promoted back to the Tercera División.
 Presided by chairman Francisco Vara, Las Margaritas won a 3–1 victory over Michelín.
 The team survived in the third level that season, and six years later gained their first promotion to the second division.